aplteam/Tatin/docs/TatinForContributors.md

 If the right argument was a `0` then it will also ask you whether you want to attempt an update for all packages Tatin itself depends on, and it would also ask you whether the new version of the Tatin Client should be copied to the `MyUCMDs/` folder.

-In the process the `Dist/` folder will be recreated from scratch.
+In the process, the `Dist/` folder will be recreated from scratch.
 The `.zip` files in `Dist/` are to be released on GitHub.
 The `Dist/` folder will not appear on GitHub due to `.gitignore`.

 There will be three zip files: